tihomirahristozova/model/generations/LOGXXXXX.md

 These records reflect the quantities fulfilled by the current iteration of the generation procedure and are needed to determine the quantities for subsequent generation iterations.

 **The new Document Fulfillment is created as follows:**

-**Important: Note that document fulfillments are NOT created for the warehouse order lines which are executing the product's components. **
+**Important:** Note that document fulfillments are NOT created for the warehouse order lines with the product's components.

 ```
 DocumentFulfillment.Document = WarehouseRequisition